johnnovak/nim-rtmidi/README.md

 * Mac OS X (CoreMIDI, JACK)
 * Windows (Multimedia Library)

-The wrapper supports both static and dynamic linking and provides a pleasant Nim interface to the functions provided by the C API.
+The wrapper provides a pleasant Nim interface to the functions provided by the C API.

 For more information please refer to the [official RtMidi tutorial](https://www.music.mcgill.ca/~gary/rtmidi/index.html#license) and